Redemptive Good

 In Us

-• God may reveal new aspects of his excellence that we did not comprehend previously.
+• God may reveal new aspects of his excellence that we had not grasped before.

 • We may realize anew that he is the source of true contentment.

-• He may teach us to love him unconditionally, based on who he is, rather than conditionally, according to the temporal blessings he bestows.
+• He may teach us to love him unconditionally, based on who he is, rather than conditionally, based on the temporal blessings he bestows.

-• Our affliction may motivate us to surrender our will to God and let him lead us in a new direction.
+• Our affliction may prompt us to surrender our will to God and let him lead us in a new direction.

-• Suffering may raise our awareness of the good things God has provided and make us more grateful for them.
+• Suffering may heighten our awareness of the good things God has provided and make us more grateful.

 • He may teach us that nothing—including suffering—ever separates us from his unfailing love.